Nerd911/WNet/docs/index.md

         [0., 1., 2.],
         [0., 1., 2.]])
 ```
 So after flattening, expanding and substracting it own transpose we have 2 matrices.
-1 containing the distance on the X dimension and one for the Y dimension.
+One containing the distance on the X dimension and one for the Y dimension.
 If we add these distance we got the manhatten distance, but we want the euclidian one

 ```python
 Xij = (X_expand - X_expandT)